matomo-org/developer-documentation/docs/git.md

 * You can use it to check out this commit similar to a branch `git checkout $COMMIT_HASH`
 * and much more.

 Some git operations may require such a commit hash.
-You find these history in many places like Github commit history or when executing `git log`.
+You find these in many places like GitHub commit history or when executing `git log`.

 ### Reviewing the last commit

 If you committed changes and want to see what the last commit looked like then you can execute `git show`.